Table of Contents

 Schedule regular one on one’s

 Checking in regularly keeps both parties streamlined on progress and prospects.
 When you manage remote employees, checking in regularly helps grease feedback and make fellowship.

 Annual reviews are not enough since it’s insolvable to recall a time’s worth of work in a single meeting.
 Having regular one-on-one meetings will keep you streamlined throughout the time, meaning further openings for workers to speak directly to you about successes or problems they might have.

-Workers are empty for feedback, and your concentrated attention is important for them.
+Workers are empty for feedback, and your concentrated attention is important to them.
 Remember to take notes after the meeting of any issues that need to be addressed and applicable action particulars.
-To a director, these effects are fluently overlooked or forgotten when the person isn’t in view, while remaining forefront in your remote worker’s mind.
-We recommend taking notes beforehand and encouraging your employee to make an agenda for the meeting as well.
-However, indeed more, if you can do it through a participating platform.
+To a director, these effects are fluently overlooked or forgotten when the person isn’t in view while remaining at the forefront of your remote worker’s mind.
+We recommend taking notes beforehand and encouraging your employees to make an agenda for the meeting as well.
+However, there is more if you can do it through a participating platform.

 Ask for status updates

 Encouraging status updates means you and your remote workers have a common ground to relate to.
 Ask employees to keep a daily log of their work.
 That way, both parties can keep track of what’s getting done.

 These updates are also helpful for both you and your employee to source during one-on-one evaluations.
 As a leader, it keeps you from overlooking accomplishments while also keeping employees responsible.

 Trust your employees

 Your remote employees trust you to be open and honest with them.
 Be sure to do the same.
 However, do not just assume they are loosening off if your employee isn’t responsive or meeting a deadline.
 Rather, reach out.
 They might be overwhelmed or might be dealing with a particular matter.
 That’s hard to know when they are not in the same room as you.
 Remember to keep the communication going and give them the benefit of the doubt.

 Adopt Technology for Remote Performance Management